ErlingSigurdson/Billy/README.md

 ### Indicator LED
 Billy uses a single additional GPIO pin for a digital control over an indicator LED.
-The LED indicates a Wi-Fi connection status: a low-frequency blinking for an ongoing connection attempt, a high-frequency blinking for a successful connection attempts.
+The LED indicates a Wi-Fi connection status: a low-frequency blinking for an ongoing connection attempt, a high-frequency blinking for a successful connection attempt.

 ### Combined outputs
-A combination of digital and PWM outputs in one pin is to be avoided.
+A combination of digital and PWM outputs in one pin is to be avoided, since it will most probably render digital output inoperable.

-A combination of digital outputs for a load control and for an indicator LED control is safe, but will effectively turn that same LED into the load to be controlled.
+A combination of digital outputs for a load control and an indicator LED control is safe, but will effectively turn that same LED into the load to be controlled.

 ### Communications
-Billing can receive commands:
+Billy can receive commands:
 - Over UART through a cable connection.
 - Over Wi-Fi as a local TCP server, e.g. sent by a classic Unix utility `netcat` (`nc`) or by an Anroid app like [Serial Wi-Fi terminal](https://serial-wifi-terminal.en.softonic.com/android).